 - Mark 9:31

 Jesus was crucified on the Friday, and He rose on the Sunday, John 20:1.
-So you have to understand how the Jews count days.
+In answering this question it is important to understand how the Jews counted days.

-- Thursday Sundown to Friday Sundown, that's a day. – He's put in the grave.
+- Thursday Sundown to Friday Sundown, is one day. – Jesus is put in the grave.

-- Friday Sundown to Saturday Sundown, that's another day.
+- Friday Sundown to Saturday Sundown, is another day.

-- Saturday Sundown to Sunday Sundown, that's a third day. - Jesus is raised from the dead.
+- Saturday Sundown to Sunday Sundown, makes a third day. - Jesus is raised from the dead.

-I would say three days, two nights, but He said three days.
+I would say three days, two nights, but Jesus said three days.

 Will we know each other in heaven?

-I saved this question for last because it completes well our series.
-There's no passage in the New Testament that addresses this question directly, but there are several that give us insight as to what our relationships might be.
+I saved this question for last because it provides a natural ending to this book.
+There is no passage in the New Testament that addresses this question directly, but there are several that give us insight as to what our relationships might be.

 For in the resurrection they neither marry nor are given in marriage, but are like angels in heaven.